-Although future issuances of common stock will be dilutive to existing stockholders with respect to their proportionate ownership of St. Mary, the Company expects that any issuances for cash would be made at fair value, subject to the terms of issuances made for cash under the stock option plans and employee stock purchase plan, and any issuances for property acquisitions would be made under circumstances where the Company believes that it would be accretive to per share value.
-There are no preemptive rights associated with the authorized share of common stock.
+Although future issuances of preferred stock will be dilutive to existing stockholders with respect to their proportionate ownership of St. Mary, any issuances for cash will be made for fair value, and any issuances for property acquisitions will also be made for fair value.